MarieOuille/Python-scripts/Dazzler file -phase.txt- plot/readme.txt

-Allows to plot the phase.txt file obtained from Wizzler feedback to the Dazzler And makes a polynomial fit
+Script to plot the "phase.txt" file obtained from Wizzler's feedback to the Dazzler
++ makes a Taylor expansion fit to retrieve the 1st, 2nd, 3rd & 4th order spectral phase